Jack Gilbert Graham: Arrest and conviction

 Investigators discovered that Graham had a criminal record for embezzlement by check forgery, and illegal transport of whiskey for which he had served 60 days in a Texas prison.
-They also determined that King's restaurant had been severely damaged by "a suspicious explosion" earlier that year, and that Graham had received the insurance settlement.
-Locals also suspected Graham of deliberately causing his new pick-up truck to be struck by a train that year, in order to collect the insurance.
-The FBI obtained use of a nearby barn where they re-assembled the fragments of the airplane collected from the site.
-They were able to determine that explosives were used, and that they had come from certain items of luggage in the baggage compartment.
-Based on that evidence as well as interviews, contradictory statements, physical evidence found at Graham's house, and finally a confession, Graham was arrested and charged with sabotage.
-The charge was later changed to murder.
+King's restaurant had been severely damaged by "a suspicious explosion" earlier that year, and Graham had received the insurance settlement.
+Local people also suspected Graham of deliberately causing his new pick-up truck to be struck by a train that year, in order to collect the insurance.

+After reassembling fragments of the plane, the FBI determined that certain items of luggage in the baggage compartment had contained explosives.
+Based on that evidence, as well as his contradictory statements, physical evidence found at Graham's house, and finally a confession, Graham was charged with sabotage, then later murder.

-After Graham's arrest, Denver radio station KDEN owner Gene Amole and Rocky Mountain News photographer Morey Engle arranged to sneak a camera into the old Denver County Jail on West Colfax Avenue for an interview of Graham during a reunion with his wife Gloria.
+After Graham's arrest, Denver radio station KDEN owner Gene Amole and Rocky Mountain News photographer Morey Engle surreptitiously took a camera into the jail for an interview of Graham during a reunion with his wife Gloria.
 "I loved my mother very much", Graham told Amole.
 "She meant a lot to me.
 It's very hard for me to tell exactly how I feel.
 She left so much of herself behind."
-When Amole asked him why he had signed a confession, he said the FBI had threatened to point out inconsistencies in statements made by his wife Gloria when she was interviewed by the authorities.
-"I was not about to let them touch her in any way, shape or form", he said.
-None of the Denver TV stations would agree to air the film, however.
-Amole said he believed it was because they feared it "might engender pretrial sympathy" for Graham.
+When Amole asked him why he confessed, he said the FBI had threatened to point out inconsistencies in statements made by his wife Gloria.
+"I was not about to let them touch her in any way, shape or form," he said.
+None of the Denver TV stations would agree to broadcast the film at the time, though it was eventually shown on one of Denver's local PBS stations as part of a documentary.

-The FBI, United Airlines and the district attorney wanted Graham tried, found guilty, and executed promptly as a "deterrent to others who might plan copycat murders", Amole wrote in a 1995 column in the Rocky Mountain News.
-Decades later, the footage was eventually aired on one of Denver's local PBS stations in a documentary called "Murder in Midair", produced by Don Kinney.
-However, Graham also confirmed on a number of occasions that he had made and set the bomb.
-When he described the bomb, he gave details that later were confirmed by investigators.
-Graham also told prison doctors that he "realized that there were about 50 or 60 people carried on a DC6, but the number of people to be killed made no difference to me; it could have been a thousand.
+Graham's confessions gave details about the bomb that matched the evidence from the plane's wreckage.
+He also told prison doctors that he "realized that there were about 50 or 60 people carried on a DC6, but the number of people to be killed made no difference to me; it could have been a thousand.
 When their time comes, there is nothing they can do about it."